Sports Injury Prevention at the Workplace

 Preventing Knee Injuries in Weekend Athletes

-PREVENTING IN WEEKEND ATHELETES
+PREVENTING KNEE INJURIES IN WEEKEND ATHELETES

 Weekend athletes—individuals who engage in sports such as football, badminton, running, cricket, or gym workouts primarily on weekends—are particularly vulnerable to knee injuries.
 Unlike professional or regular athletes, they often combine high-intensity activity with inadequate preparation and recovery.
 The knee, being a complex weight-bearing joint, is one of the most commonly affected areas.